arturo182/tinyuf2/README.md

 	$ make BOARD=mimxrt1010_evk

-Currently NXP MIMXRT101x, MIMXRT102x and vexriscv running on ecp5 colorlight_5a_75 boards are supported.
+Currently NXP MIMXRT101x, MIMXRT102x and vexriscv (running on ecp5) chips are supported, running on mimxrt1011_evk, mixmrt1020_evk, versiboard2, pergola and colorlight_5a_75 boards.

 ## Use